Configuring HTTPS settings

 The new certificate is uploaded onto the appliance.

 If you do not use a certificate authority but still require HTTPS access to the appliance, you can use the self-signing feature.

 - Ensure that you have created a server key and certificate signing request on the appliance using the procedure described in to generate a server key.

-- In the HTTPS Configuration page, click Server Certificate > Self Sign.
+- On the HTTPS Configuration page, click Self Sign in the Server Certificate row.